Åmli: Coat of arms

 The coat of arms was granted on 23 October 1987.
-The official blazon is "Azure a beaver rampant regardant argent" (På blå grunn ein oppreist sølv bever med hovudet vendt bakover).
+The official blazon is "Azure, a beaver rampant regardant argent" (På blå grunn ein oppreist sølv bever med hovudet vendt bakover).
 This means the arms have a blue field (background) and the charge is a beaver.
 The beaver has a tincture of argent which means it is commonly colored white or gray, but if it is made out of metal, then silver is used.
 The beaver was chosen because the Åmli area was one of the few remaining beaver habitats in Europe.
 By the late 19th century, only about 100 beavers were left in Europe, mostly in the Åmli area.
 They were protected and after World War I, the beavers from this area have been used to help re-populate other areas in Europe where the beaver had gone extinct in the wild.
 The arms were designed by Odd Einar Ufsvatn who won a competition for designing the arms.
+The municipal flag has the same design as the coat of arms.